DC-777/Institutional-quality-and-risk-depletion-of-natural-resources/README.md

 Features: Data Preprocessing.
 Machine Learning Modeling.
 Explainable AI (XAI).
 Data and Results Visualization.
 How to Run: 1) Clone this repository or download the notebook.
 2) Install the dependencies in a virtual environment.
 3) Launch Jupyter 4) Open Protection_of_Natural_Resources_XAI.ipynb and run the cells sequentially or all at once.
 Customization: Replace the dataset paths in the notebook with your own environmental or resource-related data; Modify model parameters or XAI methods to suit your research focus.

+Note - 10/1/2025.
+Uploaded a slightly edited Excel file and State codes used to generate Table 4 and Table 5.